 What is a Schrebergarten or Kleingarten?
 Germany’s Little Gardens

-You are traveling along in Germany, and suddenly on the side of the railroad tracks, there is a cluster of fenced in tiny houses surrounded by small gardens.
+You are traveling along in Germany, and suddenly, on the side of the railroad tracks, there is a cluster of fenced-in tiny houses surrounded by small gardens.
 Are these actual homes?
-Are they campground for seasonal workers?
+Is it a campground for seasonal workers?
 Is this where the Garden Gnomes live when they aren’t in your garden??
-Actually, these little plots of land are called Schrebergarten or Kleingarten.
-But… what is a Schrebergarten?
+These little plots of land are called Schrebergarten or Kleingarten.
+But what is a Schrebergarten?
 And how did the idea for tiny gardens get started?

 what is a schrebergarten